Data Collection Methods

 Methods of Data Collection

-There are four main methods of data collection.
+In this lesson, we will cover four methods of data collection.

 - Census.
 A census is a study that obtains data